cx-cloud-101/speedtest-workshop/azure/measuring-speed.md

 }
 ```

-We'll probably create some private variables for the SpeedTestClient, settings, and the location of our logger, as well as initializing these variables when constructing a new SpeedTestRunner.
+We'll probably need to create some private variables for the SpeedTestClient, settings, and the location of our logger, as well as initializing these variables when constructing a new SpeedTestRunner.

 ```csharp
 // Omitting namespace